-- Do teachers examine their educational practices collaboratively with others? - Would teachers say they have an influential voice in district/ building decisions?
+- Do the majority of teachers participate in school leadership opportunities through school improvement committees, providing professional learning, curriculum development, professional organizations, and/or family/community partnerships? - Do teachers examine their educational practices collaboratively with others? - Would teachers say they have an influential voice in district/ building decisions?